statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 };
 const ledgerChannelId = getChannelId(ledgerChannel);

-// Construct a state for that allocates 6 wei to each of us, and has turn numer n - 1
+// Construct a state for that allocates 6 wei to each of us, and has turn number n - 1
 // This is called the "pre fund setup" state

 const sixEachStatePreFS: State = {